Culvert Liner Flow Capacity for Culvert Renew® Liners

 Charts compare full-pipe flow at 1% slope using Manning’s equation.
 The smoother liner (n ≈ 0.009) often offsets the reduced diameter during slip-lining, and in many sizes increases full-flow capacity versus deteriorated corrugated metal pipe (CMP).

 Results are shown both against CMP (n = 0.024) and RCCP (n = 0.015) for common host/liner size pairs.
+If the project team is still deciding whether rehabilitation or excavation is the better path, pair this chart with the culvert liner overview and the reline-vs-replace guide.

 What does “% Flow” mean?